For Participants

 • Yoga

 You are required to show perseverance and commitment through ongoing involvement, and need to be taught by a suitably qualified or experienced adult.
-Remember, this activity must be non-physical, so that means your Hobby should not be sport, dance, martial arts or any other activity that would fit into the Physical Activity section.
+Remember, this activity must be non-physical, so that means your Skill should not be sport, dance, martial arts or any other activity that would fit into the Health section.

 CHOOSING AN ACTIVITY